 Fishing Point Lonsdale Pier

-Point Lonsdale Pier is a long pier which stands quite high above sea level.
+Please note that this area is a marine sanctuary and that fishing is only permitted directly from the pier.
+Signs on the entrance at the car park provide further details.
+Point Lonsdale Pier is a long pier that stands quite high above sea level.
 It has a wide variety of fish species which you can target all year round.
-As your walking along the pier, you will notice areas with a good cover of weed.
+As your walk along the pier, you will notice areas with a good cover of weeds.
 These spots make great grounds to target squid, whiting and garfish.
 If you plan to specifically target whiting and garfish then consider using a light rod 1-3 or 2-4 kilo coupled with a light 1000-2500 size reel, spooled with 4 pounds or 6-pound line.
 Smaller size hooks will also be required as garfish and whiting have quite small mouths.
 We would also recommend berleying the area you are fishing which is a great way to attract garfish and whiting.
 You can buy premade berley or make your own using breadcrumbs and tuna oil.

 Point Lonsdale is a great fishing location famous for its annual snapper run between October and March.
 You can read more about fishing for snapper by reading our Snapper Fishing Guide this article contains lots of helpful tips to help you catch a big red.
 This, however, is a year-round fishing destination.
 Many of the fish species are seasonal so gummy sharks and salmon will be more active in the cooler months and snapper pinkies will be more active in the warmer months. bread and butter species such as squid and flathead can be caught all year round.